steverusso/lockbook-x/README.md

   a couple months after being [adopted in its entirety](https://github.com/lockbook/lockbook/pull/1715) upstream.

+## Getting Started

+This project uses [Task](https://taskfile.dev/) to run various build and maintenance commands.
+Once this repo is cloned and [Task is installed](https://taskfile.dev/installation/), simply run `task init` to pull in the Lockbook submodule files and install the necessary dependency programs.

 ## License

 This is free and unencumbered software released into the public domain.
 Please